Naveendevaraju5265/Movie-review-platform/README.md

    ```

 4. **Database Setup**
-   The application uses SQLite database that is automatically created and initialized when the server starts.
+   The application uses SQL database that is automatically created and initialized when the server starts.

    - Database file: `server/movies.db`
    - Tables created automatically: `users`, `movies`, `reviews`